Last Updated on Samuel Franklinby

-While it can be good to have references like our above guides to direct your Idleon builds and serve as a beginner guide the better situation is to be able to understand the basic mechanics of Idleon to be able to adjust the builds to your own game account specifics and current goals.
-This is important as early on you’ll simply not have enough talent points to maximise all the important talents and need to regularly make decisions where to spend them to maximise your gains.
+While it can be good to have references like our above guides to direct your Idleon builds and serve as a beginner guide the better solution is to be able to understand the basic mechanics of Idleon and in turn be able to adjust the builds to your own game account specifics and current goals.
+This is important as early on you’ll simply not have enough talent points to maximise all the important talents and need to regularly make decisions where to spend them to maximise your gains given your specific account.

-The absolute perfect min-max place to invest your talents points is also a constantly shifting benchmark as you factor in the likes of your character level, alchemy, equipment, cards and other account specifics.
-While some dedicated players may seek to calculate this the vast majority of Idleon players will be able to follow some general principles in designing their build that are discussed below.
+The absolute perfect min-max place to invest your talents points in Idleon is a constantly shifting benchmark as you factor in the likes of your character level, alchemy, equipment, cards and other account specifics.
+While some dedicated players may seek to calculate this the vast majority of Idleon players will be able to follow some general principles in designing their build to achieve nearly the same level of gains with significantly less effort which are discussed below.

-In Idleon your character talent build will broadly fall into three categories and you’ll want to use the two talent presets that are available (unlocked at character level 30) to be able to quickly switch between your current focuses as necessary.
-Don’t forget that a build goes beyond talent points alone and if you plan to truly optimise your gains you need to change things like your equipment, food, cards, card sets, star signs, alchemy bubble and prayers.
+In Idleon your character talent build will broadly fall into three categories and you’ll want to use the two talent presets that are available (unlocked at character level 30) to be able to quickly switch between your current character focus as necessary.
+Don’t forget that a build goes beyond talent points alone though and if you plan to truly optimise your gains you need to change things like your equipment, food, cards, card sets, star signs, large alchemy bubbles and prayers.

-These broad categories of builds are below and will vary based on specific objectives for the character at a point in time:
+These broad categories of builds are discussed below and will vary based on your specific objectives for each character at a point in time: